 8.1 The CASC will:

-8.1.1 Be the head of the Emergency Ambulance Services Team (EAST) and will report to the Chair.
-In so doing the CASC will be accountable to the Joint Committee in relation to its role delegated to the EAS Team by the Joint Committee.
+8.1.1 Be the head of the Emergency Ambulance Services Committee Team (EAST) and will report to the Chair.
+In so doing the CASC will be accountable to the Joint Committee in relation to its role delegated to the EASC Team by the Joint Committee.
 Refer to Standing Order 1.2.3.

 8.1.2 Be accountable to the Chief Executive of the Host LHB in respect of the administrative arrangements supporting the operation of the team.
 Refer to Standing Order 1.2.3.